LONDON FILM WORKS

 Screenwriting, Short Films, Writing, Weekend

-A fast-paced, intensive two-day crash course designed for emerging and developing filmmakers ready to turn ideas into compelling short film concepts.
-Through hands-on exercises and guided development, participants will learn how to generate original ideas, shape powerful themes, and structure stories that resonate with international audiences and markets.
-Over the two days, filmmakers will take their concept from a spark of inspiration to a clear, compelling short film premise—complete with strong characters, meaningful conflict, and emotional impact.
-The approach prioritises creative exploration, peer discussion, and practical development, while introducing professional frameworks used in international short film development and pitching contexts.
+An intensive two-day course designed for emerging filmmakers ready to turn their ideas into compelling short film concepts.
+Through hands-on exercises and guided development, participants learn how to generate original ideas and structure stories that resonate with international audiences and markets.

 Course Info